jackmansean64/blog/content/posts/On Balancing Critical Thinking and Group Dynamics/index.md

 ---
-title: On Balancing Individual Insight and Group Dynamics
+title: On Balancing Critical Thinking and Group Dynamics
 date: 2024-04-30
 draft: "false"
-lastmod: 2024-05-02
+toc: "true"
-toc: true
+lastmod: 2024-05-14
 ---
 “Learn how to ignore the examples from others when they are wrong, because few skills are more worth having.”
 —  Charlie Munger